 It is a conversation starter that gets all smitten, especially for apartment dwellers.
 You can keep it standalone or group it with your other plants in the bathroom or kitchen.
-Another notable thing is many cultures say that zz plant signifies prosperity and friendship.
+Another notable thing is many cultures say that the Raven ZZ plant signifies prosperity and friendship.

-The good thing about spider plant is that it will not hold a grudge against you.
-The plant is air cleaning, self-propagating, and pretty.
+The good thing about spider plants is that they will not hold a grudge against you.
+The plant is air-cleaning, self-propagating, and pretty.
 The foliage can tolerate low light but prefers bright indirect light.

 You also get an instant jungle feel with this greenery which is super straightforward to care for.
 The best place for this little plant is in front of a huge window but not on the windowsill.
 The fun thing is that it grows spiderettes that propagate by themselves.
 Another highlight is the plant is pet-friendly.

 Get instant medication with aloe vera that treats burns and scrapes.
 The healer plant has loads of anti-bacterial and anti-inflammatory properties.